×

 Share the article

-A concussion is a mild traumatic brain injury that occurs when there is an impact on your head.
-When an injury causes your head and brain to shake quickly back and forth, a concussion happens.
+A concussion is a mild brain injury triggered by a sudden impact or jolt to the head.
+It occurs when the impact makes the head and brain move rapidly back and forth.
 People describe them as having a momentary loss of consciousness.
 Although they are not life-threatening, concussions can have serious effects that can last for a few days.
-A single concussion may not cause permanent brain damage but multiple concussions in a lifetime can alter your brain’s structure and how it works.
+A single concussion may not cause permanent brain damage, but multiple concussions in a lifetime can alter your brain’s structure and how it works.

 Causes of Concussion

 When something jolts or shakes your body violently with a force strong enough to make your brain move back and forth or side to side, a concussion happens.
-The brain tissue is soft and squishy and surrounded by cerebrospinal fluid which acts like a liquid cushion between the brain and the skull.
+The brain is soft and spongy, surrounded by cerebrospinal fluid that serves as a protective cushion between the brain and the skull.
 However, if the knock is hard, it makes the brain jiggle.
 The force twists and damages the tiny nerves and blood vessels in the brain.
-Sometimes the brain tissues start to leak.
+Sometimes, the brain tissues start to leak.

 The common causes of concussion are: